 Millville home prices are not only among the most expensive in Delaware, but Millville real estate also consistently ranks among the most expensive in America.

-One of the nice things about Millville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Millville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Millville in 2018 was $42,837, which is upper middle income relative to Delaware, and wealthy relative to the rest of the US.
-This equates to an annual income of $171,348 for a family of four.
+The per capita income in Millville in 2018 was $50,677, which is wealthy relative to Delaware and the nation.
+This equates to an annual income of $202,708 for a family of four.